Projects About

 • MySql · Relational data management.

-Phase 5.2 · What the concept proves
+Phase 5.2 · What this project shows

 MealClub final product board with blue app screens, food learning modules and recipe guidance MealClub final product board with mobile screens for meal planning, recipes and food discovery